drclaw1394/perl-template-plex/README.md

         Time of day right now: @{[time]}
     ```

-Because of the powerful and flexible interpolation of strings in perl, you can
-do just about anything in a Plex template.
-After all the template is just perl.

-The 'lexical' part of this modules refers to ability of variables to be
-aliased into the template (more on this later).
-It improves the style and usage
-of variables in a template while also allowing sub templates to access/override
-variables using lexical scoping.

-Some feature highlights:

-The synopsis example is only scratching the surface in terms of features.
-For
-more examples, checkout the examples directory in this distribution.
-I hope to
-add more in the future

 # MOTIATION

 - So many templating systems available, yet none use perl as the template language?